 It's important for your logo design to look great on social media.
 It should be bold and jump out at the viewer on-screen.
 It's equally important to consider how your logo design is going to look on printed material as well.
-Your branding should still make a statement on things like flyers, business cards, custom stickers, labels, decals, etc.
+Your branding should still make a statement on things like flyers, business cards, custom stickers, water bottles, labels, decals, etc.

 For starters, the colors used for web design differ from print design.
 Web designs use the RGB (Red, Green, and Blue) color principle since this combination of colors with varying hues and intensities make up what we see on our TVs and other devices with screens.